Why Choose Cleveland Clinic Florida?

 - To further expand our access to care platform we started a large, multistate network that includes members from 19 states and 10 countries.
 This network is a platform for multiple current and future collaborations.

 - We conducted an international survey to assess the impact of the COVID-19 pandemic during its initial phase in March and April 2020 on the practices of cardiologists and oncologists.

 What We Treat

-The Cardio-Oncology Program at Cleveland Clinic Florida provides the highest quality of care to patients in varying stages of cancer treatment who have or are at risk of heart disease.
+The Cardio-Oncology Section at Cleveland Clinic Florida provides the highest quality of care to patients in varying stages of cancer treatment who have or are at risk of heart disease.
 Our capabilities include evolution and personalized treatment of patients who:

 - Have existing cardiovascular disease before their cancer diagnosis (including coronary artery disease, heart failure, arrhythmias and valvular heart disease)